ysmr101/Smart-Library/README.md

-To run the LLM API do the following:
+## To run the LLM API do the following :

 1-